 The nozzle is the piece through which we suck the air.

 Every modern tank has, with fewer or more differences, nozzles.
-Some can be narrow (for mouth-to-lung vaping, MTL) or a wide mouthpiece for lung vaping (DL), and some have a wider base and taper towards the mouthpiece.
+Some can be narrow (for mouth-to-lung vaping, MTL) or a wide mouthpiece for lung vaping (DL), and some have a broader base and taper towards the mouthpiece.

 The 510 and 810 nozzles can come in different sizes and shapes.
-Delrin mouthpieces are fantastic at resisting heat and can stay cool when vaping at high wattages or temperatures.
+Delrin mouthpieces are fantastic at resisting heat and can stay calm when vaping at high wattages or temperatures.
 Even today, some manufacturers make tanks with little resistance to temperature, which can cause the mouthpiece to burn your lips with a long drag.

 The tube is the glass of the tank that serves to hold the e-liquid.
-Quartz or, more commonly, crystallized borosilicate is the most commonly used crystals in tanks.
+Quartz or, more commonly, crystallized borosilicate is the most commonly used crystal in tanks.
 Some companies insist on calling their tubes pyrex glass.
 Pyrex is a brand, not a type of glass, and if a tank uses it must be with its license and the Pyrex logo.

 An important point to remember is that the more times you remove the glass from the bottom of the tank, the more the toric deteriorates.
 It is a frequent cause of leakage, as it provides a vacuum seal for the liquids in the tank.